innobright/help.innobright.com/src/glossary.rst

     OpenEXR
         Open-source image format developed by Industrial Light & Magic (ILM) for representing high-dynamic range images.
 Specifically designed for the VFX industry.

+    samples per pixel
+    SPP
+        The number of times a value is calculated before the list of values is averaged together to get a final pixel value.

     VFX
         Abbreviation for "visual effects".